renatoathaydes/spock-reports/README.md

 * `data`: an instance of `SpecData` containing the result of running a Specification.
 * `reportCreator`: the `TemplateReportCreator` instance.
-* `features`: as shown above, an Object which has a `forEach` method which can be used to iterate over all features of a Specification.
+* `features`: as shown above, an Object which has a `eachFeature` method which can be used to iterate over all features of a Specification.

 As the default template file shows, you can get statistics for the Specification easily with this code snippet: